 RATs require a higher quantity of the virus to be present in the sample than other COVID‑19 testing methods.
 As a result, RATs are less sensitive at detecting cases, especially in asymptomatic people or people who are early in their infectious period.
 A positive result in any RAT requires a confirmation test by RT-PCR swab undertaken by a healthcare professional.

 The advantage of RATs is that they give a result quickly (often in less than 15 minutes), which assists with rapid risk assessment and reduces the amount of time a positive individual is active in the community.
-They are also useful for screening, which is a one-off test such as is required for unvaccinated people aged over 12 years and 3 months to leave Auckland from 15 December 2021 to 17 January 2022.
+They are also useful for screening, which is a one-off test such as is required for unvaccinated people aged over 12 years to leave Auckland from 15 December 2021 to 17 January 2022.
 RATs can be conducted in a laboratory, a health setting, or in the community e.g., at home.

 A point of care RAT is one that is performed at or near the place where a specimen is collected and interpreted, ideally under the supervision of a healthcare professional, for example at urgent care clinics, pharmacies and aged residential care facilities.